-Cost savings the real power behind South Africa's solar boom
+Cost Savings The Real Power Behind South Africa's Solar Boom

-(MENAFN- News.Africa-Wire) JOHANNESBURG, South Africa, November 21, 2025/ -- According to the recently released South Africa’s Largest Solar Surv y (, the South African solar market has changed, with the primary drivers for solar adoption being rising electricity tariffs and a desire for cost savings.
+According to the recently released South Africa's Largest Solar Survey ( ), the South African solar market has changed, with the primary drivers for solar adoption being rising electricity tariffs and a desire for cost savings.

 The findings mark a fundamental shift in how South Africans approach energy investment.
 While load shedding initially sparked the solar boom, the survey shows adoption momentum remains strong despite the easing of power cuts, with 82% of homeowners and 79% of businesses surveyed who don't have solar planning to install solar within the next 12 months.

-The research, conducted by Ja tech ( and based on over 2,000 South African solar users and potential adopters, represents the country's largest solar user survey to date.
+The research, conducted by Jaltech ( ) and based on over 2,000 South African solar users and potential adopters, represents the country's largest solar user survey to date.

 In the commercial and industrial market, the use of energy management systems (EMS) is rising, helping users optimise performance, monitor savings, and reduce wastage, an indication that South African businesses are becoming more energy savvy, driven by the high cost of power.
 For 54% of business users surveyed, solar now offsets the majority of their energy consumption.